C2SM/icon-vis/timeseries/README.md

 # timeseries
 **Description:**

 The timeseries routine plots the values of a variable over time.
 The current example either takes the mean over the whole map or from a specified grid cell point.
 The timeseries.py script works together with a config file and is described below.
 Alternatively, a jupyter notebook (timeseries.ipynb) with the same functionalities is provided.
+Follow the installation instruction in the main folder or activate your virtual environment before running the script or starting the jupyter notebook.

 **Set config options and flags:**